Kodular/Documentation/docs/components/user-interface/slider.md

 |:----:|:-------:|
 |number|50.0|

-Sets the maximum value of slider.
+_Sets the maximum value of slider.
 Changing the maximum value also resets Thumbposition to be halfway between the minimum and the (new) maximum.
 If the new maximum is less than the current minimum, then minimum and maximum will both be set to this value.
-Setting MaxValue resets the thumb position to halfway between MinValue and MaxValue and signals the PositionChanged event.
+Setting MaxValue resets the thumb position to halfway between MinValue and MaxValue and signals the PositionChanged event._

 ### Min Value

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Slider', 'Min Value')]]